 I had never heard of cheese curds until I moved to Wisconsin.
-They are everywhere here especially at tailgate parties and whenever people get together to watch the Green Bay Packers, Milwaukee Brewers or the University of Wisconsin Badgers.
+But they are everywhere here, especially at tailgate parties, and whenever people get together to watch the Green Bay Packers, Milwaukee Brewers or the University of Wisconsin Badgers.
 But you don’t have to watch sports to enjoy them.
 I gave these a bit of a Mexican flair!

 Ancho Chile – White Cheddar Cheese Curds

 2 cups Panko bread crumbs

 1 teaspoon onion powder

 1 cup all-purpose flour

 4 eggs, beaten